-Although the film is marketed as a horror film, many of the scary sequences contain very comic and tongue-in-cheek elements, such as the nose bleed scene.
-These parts of the film are similar to Raimi's earlier film The Evil Dead II (1987), which also contains very comical horror scenes.
+It is a horror film, but many of the scary sequences contain outlandishly over-the-top elements, which some viewers will find comical.
+One example is the nose bleed scene.
+These parts of the film are similar to Raimi's earlier film The Evil Dead II (1987), which also contains over-the-top horror scenes.
 Several film critics have given the film positive reviews, calling it both terrifying and hilarious.

 In Greek mythology, Lamia was a Libyan queen who was seduced by Zeus and who bore him several children.
 In a fit of jealousy, Zeus's wife Hera killed all of Lamia's children.
 Lamia is usually depicted as a beautiful woman from the waist up but as a snake from the waist down.
 In her grief over the loss of her children, Lamia took to eating the children of other women and to captivating men in order to suck their blood.
 The uncapitalized form, lamia (plural lamiae), is often used generally to refer to demons, usually women, who kill human babies and drink men's blood.
 Alternately, they are sometimes described as vampires or succubi.
 Lamia was the subject of a narrative poem written by English poet John Keats in 1819, the text of which can be read online here.

-Be forewarned that a cat is killed, off-camera, in order to save a human soul.
-You don't actually see the cat getting killed.
-Christine learns this is a possibility for saving herself, so she reluctantly takes a large butcher knife and calls out, "Here kitty kitty kitty kitty ..."
+Animal lovers should be forewarned that a kitten is killed, off-camera, in a misguided attempt to save a human soul.
+You don't actually see the kitten getting killed.
+Christine learns that animal sacrifice is a possible means of appeasing the lamia, thereby saving herself, so she takes a large butcher knife and calls out, "Here kitty kitty kitty kitty ..."
 There's a shot of the house and a snarling cat sound.
-Next thing we see is her burying something in the backyard that is small, furry, and the same color as the cat.
+Next thing we see is her burying something in the backyard that is small, furry, and the same color as the kitten.
 Some viewers may find this scene objectionable.
-The Lamia spits out the cat's "soul" (looking a lot like its dead body) during the seance, which viewers might also find disturbing.
-The unrated cut is more graphic, including a shot of Christine stabbing the cat (which itself can't be seen), with copious amounts of blood and gore splashing onto her as she does.
-The shot of the cat being buried is also more graphic (the knife wounds are visible for a split second before they are obscured by dirt).
+The Lamia spits out the kitten's "soul" (looking a lot like its carcass) during the seance, which viewers might also find disturbing.
+The unrated cut is more graphic, including a shot of Christine stabbing the kitten (which remains off camera) multiple times, with blood splashing onto her as she does.
+The shot of the kitten being buried is also more graphic (the knife wounds are visible for a split second before they are obscured by dirt).